TargetProcess/taucharts-docs/datasource/README.md

 Using this method you should put in data property a nested object and provide mapping for category id (a number) and category name.

-Mapping can be declared using:

-* strings (first level property names) or
+Mapping is declared using strings (first level property names).

-* functions (useful for non-trivial and deep nested properties).
+[Improvement ideas]: Probably use JSON path for complex objects?

 Sorting will be applied by numerical [id] property.